-The M365 had acceptable hill-climbing performance, but expect to slow down significantly on steep hills.
-You may have to assist by kicking or walk the scooter on the steepest of hills.
+The M365 had acceptable hill climbing performance but expect to slow down significantly on steep hills (over 10% grade).
+You may have to assist by kicking or walking the scooter, as it takes some practice kick-starting the scooter up to speed on an incline and may chug along slowly on the steepest of hills.

 The M365 completed our hill climb test in 20.8 seconds with an average speed of 6.6 mph.
 All scooters are tested on the same 200 ft, 10% grade hill with a 165 lb rider.
 This represents a fairly steep, sustained climb.

-We tested the top speed of the M365 to be 16.7 mph, the same as the manufacturer’s claim.
-The top speed can reportedly be increased up to nearly 20 mph with hacked firmware installed.
+In our rigorous performance tests, the M365 has a top speed of 16.7 mph, matching the manufacturer’s claim.
+The top speed can reportedly be increased up to nearly 20 mph by hacking the firmware.

-The M365 has a 15 mph to 0 mph braking distance of 16.8 feet, according to our tests.
-This is a good result and about average for this type of scooter with a single disc brake.
+The M365 has good braking ability, coming to a stop from 15 mph in 16.8 feet in our tests.
+This is about average for this type of scooter with a single disc brake.